WARNING / ISEXWAYISO – NSFW / AkuVunyelwe emSebenzini

 I could go on, but suffice to say that this verb is quite applicable in many instances.
 It’s used as a threat by warriors and soccer stars and politicians (in the causative form, nyisa) and is always dirty.

 Which brings me to the title of this post – isihlahla (k)asinyelwa.
-It’s a isaga, and it really works well when paired with the Lord Eddard Stark meme.
+It’s an isaga, and it really works well when paired with the Boromir meme.
 It is used to express something similar to the English ideas of “don’t shit where you eat” and “don’t bite the hand that feeds you”.
-It means

 A tree is not shat upon